sider/sider-docs/docs/getting-started/custom-configuration.md

 ### For npm

 Sider uses [npm](https://docs.npmjs.com) to install JavaScript dependencies.
-There are the following ways to specify them:
+There are the following ways:

 - Specify a dependency name without a version.
 This will install the latest version.
 - Specify a dependency name and version with the [`npm install`](https://docs.npmjs.com/cli/v7/commands/npm-install) format `<name>@<version>`.
-- Specify a dependency name and version with a _map_ that will be resolved into the format above.
+- Specify a dependency name and version with a _map_ including `name` and `version`.

 For example: